ironest/RoR-Step-by-Step/README.md

 ```
 The command applies to any pending migrations.
 Pending migration means setting up tables in the database (or alter tables or drop tables).
 When running the migration command, it will look in db/migrate/ for any Ruby files and execute them starting from the oldest.

+Notes:
+- `rails db:migrate` checks which missing migrations still need to be applied to the database without considering the previouse migrations.

 ### Check Database Migration Status
 ```
 rails db:migrate:status